 Selling Your Used ASIC Mining Rigs

 The ASIC mining hardware market often lags bearish price signals and rockets upward during a bull market.
 When the bulls are charging, it’s a “hodl-on-to-your-butts” ride upwards, but when the bears take over, every aspect of the mining sector feels the pain.
-Selling used ASIC miners during these downturns presents a unique set of challenges, made all the more pronounced with events like the nearing Bitcoin Halvening in April 2024.
+Selling used ASIC miners during these downturns presents a unique set of challenges, made all the more pronounced with events like the recent Bitcoin Halvening in April 2024.

 Although we, at times, make offers for ASIC hardware to the general public, due to the Bitcoin halving in April 2024, we are not currently purchasing used ASIC miners.